sparisi/gym_gridworlds/README.md

+## Description

-Generic implementation of gridworld for reinforcement learning based on [gymnasium](https://github.com/Farama-Foundation/Gymnasium).
+Generic implementation of a gridworld environment for reinforcement learning based on [gymnasium](https://github.com/Farama-Foundation/Gymnasium).
-The class `Gridworld` describes a generic gridworld with five actions (left, right, up, down, stay) and some default rewards (small/large positive and negative rewards).
+The default class `Gridworld` implements a "go-to goal" task where the agent has five actions (left, right, up, down, stay) and default transition function (e.g., doing "stay" in goal states ends the episode).
+You can change actions and transition function by implementing more classes.
+For example, in `RiverSwim` there are only two actions and no state is terminal.
-You can define your own gridworld by defining its map.
-See `gym_gridworlds/gridworld.py` for more details.
+You can create your own gridworld with different grids and rewards by defining its map.
+See `gym_gridworlds/gridworld.py` and `gym_gridworlds/gym.py` for more details.
-There are already some pre-implemented gridworlds.
-See `gym_gridworlds/gym.py` for more details.

 ## Install and Examples